-ANREW TAYLOR: “TWO YEARS BELOW THE HORN: A PERSONAL MEMOIR OF OPERATION TABARIN” (Norwich: The Erskine Press, due for publication Spring 2017)
+ANREW TAYLOR: “TWO YEARS BELOW THE HORN: A PERSONAL MEMOIR OF OPERATION TABARIN” (Norwich: The Erskine Press, due for publication Winter 2017)

 I am currently working on a voluntary basis with the UK Antarctic Heritage Trust as Director of Project South Ice, an initiative which plans to locate and excavate the forward base of the Commonwealth Trans-Antarctic Expedition, situated close to the foot of the Shackleton Mountain Range in Antarctica.

 I regularly give public lectures and talks on my research and writings.
 Recent events have included talks on the history and legacy of Operation Tabarin (1943-45) given at the British Antarctic Survey and at Waterstone’s, Trafalgar Square, and on the Commonwealth Trans-Antarctic Expedition (1956-58) given at the Science Museum.